Biwa-ichi Cycling Around Lake Biwa and Shiga Prefecture

 - When waiting at intersections or crosswalks, avoid standing too close to the edge of the road.
 Always watch out for passing motor vehicles.
 Careless or incapacitated drivers (heart attack, etc.) hitting pedestrians and cyclists are always possible.

 - Even when the light turns green, always look both ways before crossing or proceeding.
 You never know when there’s a driver or cyclist running a red light, a careless driver, or worse (driver suffering a heart attack or blackout and losing control of the car).
 We sometimes hear on the news about pedestrians and cyclists on the roadside, sidewalk, or crosswalk getting hit by an errant car.
+In Shiga in 2020, over 100 accidents occurred at crosswalks.
+A few were fatal.

 - Rain is possible on any day of the year.
 Sudden or unexpected showers can occur especially in summer.
 Check the weather before starting out and carry a raincoat.
 A bicycle with fenders will prevent water from the tires spraying on you.